fknives/Android-Tutorial-Test-ShowCase/codekata/viewmodel.instructionset.md

 )
 ```

-Define the parameters for our tests, the field should be static and notice the field name:
+Define the parameters for our tests, the method should be static and notice its name:
 ```kotlin
 companion object {